NationalSecurityAgency/emissary/README.md

 #### Agents (Standalone)

-The agents command shows you the number of MobileAgents for the configured host and what those agents are doing.
+The agents command shows the number of MobileAgents for the configured host and what those agents are doing.
 By default, the port is 9001, but you can use *-p or --port* to change that.
 Assuming you are running on 8001 from the server command above, try: